tddapps/blog/_posts/2018-03-01-lazy-properties-without-compromises-in-csharp.md

 title: Lazy properties without compromises in C#
 ---

-The Lazy pattern is very helpful and widely adopted.
+The [Lazy pattern](https://en.wikipedia.org/wiki/Lazy_initialization) is very helpful and widely adopted.
 However, most of the times its usage comes with compromises: the code looks ugly, it is not thread-safe, locks everywhere.
 The book [Functional Programming in Java](/2018/02/27/functional-programming-in-java/) contains a great implementation of the Lazy pattern.
 This post is my attempt to explain the C# implementation.

 **TL;DR:** [Use my `LazyPropertyHelper` nuget package](https://github.com/camilin87/lazy-property-helper) for lazy properties.
 Read [Functional Programming in Java](http://amzn.to/2F61g1h).

-These are two attempts to implement the Lazy pattern.
+These are two common attempts to implement the [Lazy pattern](https://en.wikipedia.org/wiki/Lazy_initialization).
 Each has its own benefits and drawbacks.

 _All code samples [can be found here](https://github.com/camilin87/ThreadSafeEfficientLazyProperty)._